dhesenkamp/conformity-xplab21/README.md

 ### Final Report

 The final report contains a lot of details on the rationale behind this replication study and more info on how exactly we conducted the experiment, including data preparation and analysis.
-It also contains a discussion of our results
+It also contains a discussion of our results.

 The report can be found [here](https://docs.google.com/document/d/1hUTgHQijjnyKsgczAsuLZj5T_Y_WvzVF_I2NYsoAy_I/edit?usp=sharing)